 When to See a Doctor

 In most cases, an itchy throat and cough are due to minor illnesses or temporary irritation that will go away without medical treatment within a week or so.
-If your symptoms last longer, are worsening or become severe, a visit to your doctor is in order to determine the cause and best treatment -- especially if you experience:
+If your symptoms last longer, are worsening or become severe, a visit to your doctor is in order to determine the cause and best treatment -- especially if you experience: -- Fever. -- Swollen glands or a lump in the throat. -- Difficult or painful swallowing. -- Unintended weight loss. -- Night sweats. -- Coughing up blood. -- Chest pain.

 Seek emergency medical treatment if you experience difficulty breathing.